Kitchen features come and go. The pantry is no different.

-Although they have been around for centuries, in the 1950′s pantries became less common in American homes.
-Walk-in pantries began making a comeback in the late 1990′s and are now one of the most requested kitchen features.
+Walk-in kitchen pantries began making a comeback in the late 1990’s and pantry ideas are now one of the most requested kitchen features.
 But many of today’s homeowners expect more from their pantries than just “a place for everything, and everything in it’s place” space.
-Everything from dry foods and canned goods, to cookbooks and dishes and even small appliances are finding their way into these carefully planned storage rooms.
-Painted or stained fixed shelves wrap the room, making the most of the space.
+From dry foods and canned goods, to cookbooks and dishes and even small appliances are finding their way into these carefully planned storage rooms that function like kitchen annexes.
+Painted or stained fixed shelves often wrap the pantry, making the most of the space.

-This pantry is accessed through a pair of single-pane French doors surrounded by shelves for cookbooks.
-The lead-glass transom above the door is a nice touch.
-Usually, only one light fixture is needed, making this is a great opportunity to add personality.
-A unique new, vintage or antique fixture will always add charm.
+A pantry entrance flanked by shelves for cookbooks is accessed through a pair of single-pane French doors.
+The lead-glass transom above the doors is a nice touch.
+Only one light fixture is needed taking advantage of an opportunity to give the pantry some personality.
+A unique new, vintage or antique fixture like this globe will always add charm as well as necessary light.

-Doors are another way to express yourself.
-What better place to jot down this week’s shopping list than a chalkboard door?
-Painting the lower panel gives children a place to create.
+Doors are another way to express yourself by making the pantry entrance unique.
+What better place to jot down this week’s shopping list than chalkboard panels on door?
+Painting the lower panel gives children a place to create as well.

 This pantry is enclosed with a screen door.
 Unpainted shelves hold dry goods and serving pieces.
 Other screening materials choices include chicken wire and decorative, flat wire mesh.
 Shirred fabric or punched tin panels can be used to shield contents from view.

-A green chalkboard wall and sliding interior barn door gives this kitchen a loft-like feeling.
+A green chalkboard wall and sliding industrial style interior barn door gives this kitchen a loft-like feeling.
 The wine refrigerator is easily accessed when entertaining.

 No space is too small when it comes to adding extra storage.
-A shallow “one can deep” pantry is hidden behind a distressed wood door with iron insert.
-Glassware is stored on the top shelves, becoming an interesting display when the door is closed.
+A shallow “one can deep” pantry is hidden behind a distressed, sliding wood door with iron insert.
+Glassware is stored on the top shelves, becoming visible through the door’s lattice work and an interesting display when the door is closed.

-Double pocket doors slide out of sight in this pantry.
-A slightly deeper center hutch holds small appliances and has drawers for table linens and roll-out baskets for seldom-used cooking accessories.
+Double pocket doors slide out of sight, opening this pantry up to the kitchen.
+A center hutch, that’s slightly deeper than the surrounding shelves, holds small appliances and has drawers for table linens and roll-out baskets for seldom-used cooking accessories.
+Vertical try storage racks and pull-out spice racks also are built in on the right hand side of the pantry space.

 Taking a cue from integrated appliances, this pair of pantry doors blends in with the cabinets when closed.